broadinstitute/filestats-bq/README.md

     but provides fewer guarantees on the consistency of the results.

-5. Write any incoming records into the output stream.
+5. Write any incoming records into the output stream, as a TSV file.

-6. If a _fatal_ error occurs during steps 1-5,
-    log it and terminate the process.